dhmay/jamstats/README.md

 ## Using jamstats from Python

-This example Python code parses a scoreboard json file, writes it out as a TSV file, makes a bunch of plots and saves the to a PDF file.
+This example Python code parses a scoreboard json file, writes it out as a TSV file, makes a bunch of plots and saves them to a PDF file.

 ```python
 from jamstats.io.scoreboard_json_io import load_derby_game_from_json_file